CP-Agent: Agentic Constraint Programming

-Our results provide strong evidence that confirms the hypothesis.
+Our experiments show that this is indeed the case.

-In this paper, we propose a fully agentic framework for constraint modelling, deploying a general-purpose coding agent with unrestricted workflow capabilities for constraint modeling.
-Rather than constraining the agent to specific modeling patterns, we provide it with full Python execution capabilities, allowing it to test simplified problem versions, verify partial solutions, implement custom validation logic, and iteratively refine models based on execution results.
-The choice of Python, specifically with the CPMpy library~\cite{Guns2019}, aligns with findings from Michailidis et al.~\cite{Michailidis2025} that LLMs perform better with Python-based frameworks than domain-specific languages.
-This performance advantage stems from the billions of lines of Python code in LLM training data, making Python syntax and patterns more familiar than specialized modeling languages.

-We implemented our coding agent \textbf{CP-Agent} in just a few hundred lines of code (excluding external libraries like LangGraph and IPython).
-The agent provides basic \textit{file operations} (creation, reading, writing) and \textit{Python code execution}.
-We incorporated a \textit{task management tool}, inspired by similar functionality in Claude Code~\cite{ClaudeCode2025}, to organize longer agentic processes.
-Rather than embedding constraint modeling knowledge into the agent architecture, we equip this general coding agent with a carefully crafted \textit{project prompt} that guides it through the modeling process while maintaining complete flexibility in approach.

-Testing on the complete CP-Bench dataset of 101 problem statements, our CP-Agent achieves 100\% success rate in generating correct constraint models.
-The agent's success stems from its ability to adapt its workflow to each problem's specific requirements, testing hypotheses through code execution and adjusting based on observed results rather than following predetermined modeling steps.
+To test this hypothesis, we introduce \emph{CP-Agent}, a constraint modeling agent that utilizes our general-purpose \emph{agentic-python-coder} system.
+CP-Agent maintains a persistent \textit{IPython} kernel~\cite{Perez2007}, enabling stateful and iterative development.
+Instead of domain-specific logic embedded in its architecture, we use a concise project prompt as the guide.
+The agent can execute code, receive runtime feedback from the constraint solver, and adjust its constraint model accordingly.

+The underlying coding agent is available as an \emph{MCP server}~\cite{MCP2024}.
+The Model Context Protocol (MCP), now governed by the Linux Foundation, is widely used for connecting language models with external tools~\cite{Hou2025MCP}.
+With this integration, the CP agent can be used from any MCP-compatible client, including coding assistants like Cursor or AI chatbots like Claude Desktop.